pnp/sp-dev-solutions/README.md

 # SharePoint Patterns and Practices Community Solutions

-Welcome to the SharePoint PnP Community Solutions repository!
+Welcome to the SharePoint PnP Community Solutions repository.
 This repository contains samples and templates you can use as foundations and patterns of solutions for your SharePoint sites.

+#### STATUS
+These web parts are currently in preview, and undergoing further updates to improve quality, based on your feedback.

 ## About